Talking to Michelle C. about going O/O again

 Hanging out in Ga.

 Quick reads from real runs, training lessons, recruiter prep, and owner-operator thinking.
+Watch the latest videos on the Ride With Donnie B YouTube channel.

 Another week, another few thousand miles under my belt